 The first 60 days (75 days, if she is pregnant with at least two children at a time) in the period of leave shall be paid, provided, that when the leave allowances before and after childbirth, etc. have been paid under Article 18 of the Equal Employment Opportunity and Work-Family Balance Assistance Act, the payment responsibility shall be exempted within the limit of the relevant amount.

 The employers are required to guarantee 10 days of paid paternity leave.
-Additionally, employees will be able to make the request to use paternity leave within 90 days after the delivery date.
+Additionally, employees can make the request to use paternity leave within 90 days after the delivery date.
 In addition, the new law allows a male worker to divide the leave period and take it on two separate occasions.
 Act on Equal Employment and Support for Work-Family Reconciliation, No. 3,989 of 1987 (as amended), arts.
 18-19.

-Effective, October 1, 2019, the period of reduced working hours for childcare has increased.
-Workers may request their employer to decrease their working hours to between 15 and 35 hours per week, except in special cases.
-The duration of reduced working hours can be for up to 1 year.
-However, when workers have used none or only part of their one-year parental leave, the remaining portion can be added to the period of reduced working hours.
+An amendment has increased the period of reduced working hours for childcare.
+Workers may request their employer to decrease their working hours to between 15 and 35 hours per week.
+The new amendment will create a separate entitlement to one year of reduced working hours for childcare.
+So, eligible employees will be entitled to take one year of leave for childcare, per qualifying child, and a further one year of reduced working hours for childcare, for the same child.
 Thus, workers may reduce their work hours for up to two years.
-EEA and Work-life Balance act, art 19.
+EEA and Work-life balance act Sec 19.